utiso/dorkbot/README.md

 Prune
 =====
 The prune flag iterates through all targets, computes the fingerprints in memory, and marks subsequent matching targets as scanned.
-Additionally it deletes any target matching a blacklist item.
+Additionally it deletes any target matching a blocklist item.
 The result is a database where --list-unscanned returns only scannable urls.
 It honors (a subset of) the options specified in SCANNER_OPTIONS as follows:

 * random - evaluate urls in random order when computing fingerprints